 The big difference between prophetic comedians and the people we usually think of as prophets is that we’re more likely to listen when we get to laugh first.
 Continue reading →

-The older I get, the more grateful I am for people whose choices have led to movements of hope and creativity today.
+The older I get, the more grateful I am for people whose individual choices have led to widespread movements of hope and creativity today.

 Much spiritual wisdom today comes from how people dealt with war, racism and other pain decades ago.